-Historical tensions between the Kachin Independence Organisation (KIO) and the Burmese Government have intensified in the last three years, placing civilians at huge risk.
+Historical tensions between the Kachin Independence Organisation (KIO) and the Burmese Government have intensified in the last six years, placing civilians at huge risk.

 These abuses constitute war crimes and crimes against humanity.
-Those Kachin now living in the crowded IDP camps are terrified and cut off from vital aid and still subject to military attack.
+Those Kachin now living in the crowded IDP camps are terrified, cut off from vital aid and still subject to military attack.

-Confined within these camps are thousands of Kachin children who cope in very difficult circumstances with very little support for their healthy development.
+Thousands of Kachin children are forced to cope in very difficult circumstances with little support for their healthy development.
 Many of these children, in particular those under the age of 6 have known little else but war, with daily life offering few chances of respite from the effects of violence and conflict.
-These children have no access to education, creative play and psychosocial support.
+They have no access to education, creative play and psychosocial support.

 What we are doing to help

-At this time we also conducted a consultation with local groups and a thorough needs assessment.
-We found that, although some aid and support had got through to more accessible areas around Laiza, there were 12 higher altitude camps in the northern part of the state that were still cut off.
+In an initial 2012 consultation with local groups we found that, although some aid and support had got through to more accessible areas around Laiza, there were 12 higher altitude camps in the northern part of the state that were still cut off.

 As a result, through partnerships with the Kachin Women’s Organisation and the Kachin Development Group we are now supporting 14 Early Childhood Development Centres for 629 displaced Kachin children in these outlying internally displaced settlements.
 As part of this provision we have created a full programme of Early Childhood Development with a robust curriculum and full training available for teachers.

-To promote and re-build this sense of well being and stability, this programme provides a safe place for children to go to every day, where they meet their peers and interact with safe reliable professional adults.
+To promote and re-build this sense of well being and stability, this programme provides a safe place for young children to go to every day, where they meet their peers and interact with safe, reliable and professional adults.

-The aim is to allow Kachin children who have known nothing but conflict for the past few years, to simply enjoy being children in a vibrant, caring place for a few hours a day and give them the opportunity to mature into healthy, stable young people.
+The aim is to allow Kachin children who have known nothing but conflict, to simply enjoy being children in a vibrant, caring place for a few hours a day and give them the opportunity to mature into healthy, stable young people.

 News and Features